Christmas Day in the Workhouse: Author

 Sims was a campaigning journalist who, while young, had investigated the poor of London's East End.
 The details in this ballad were perhaps not accurate, as the Poor Law regulations did permit old couples to cohabit and allow for short-term relief to be given out, but its melodramatic and sentimental style made it very popular and such work made Sims a great success.
 He went on to write detailed exposés of the life of the poor for periodicals such as the Weekly Dispatch, The Pictorial World and The Daily News, which had been founded by Charles Dickens.

 Parodies

 Among the many parodies of Sims' ballad are "Christmas Day in the Cookhouse" (1930) by British comedian Billy Bennett, recited by a soldier in the 1969 film Oh!
 What a Lovely War; "'Twas Christmas Day in the Poorhouse" (2000) by Garrison Keillor; and "Christmas Day in Grey Gables", submitted by a listener to the BBC Radio 4's The Archers message board.

+An abbreviated and bawdily modified version, entitled "Christmas in the Workhaus", is recited by Edward Asner's character in the 1977, made for Christmas TV movie, The Gathering (1977 film).
+Although the poem is erroneously attributed Rudyard Kipling, instead of George Robert Sims-(with comically censored words, here in italics with a *);

+" Oh, It was Christmas in the Workhaus- the best day of the year. ...And the paupers were all happy- for their guts was full of beer.

+The Master of the Workhaus strolled them dismal halls. ...And the paupers answered *balls.

+The Master grew angry and swore by all the gods. ...They'd have no Christmas pudding- the lousy *sods.

+Up sprang a war-scarred veteran, who stormed the Kyber Pass. ...

+We don't want your Christmas pudding and *you can shove it up your A**.